Silicon Photonics

 Silicon Photonics Technical Building Blocks

-Unlike common semiconductor manufacture experiences, silicon photonics products may need more attentive consideration when defining the overall process flow to address optical performance.
+Unlike common semiconductor manufacturing experiences, silicon photonics products may need more attentive consideration when defining the overall process flow to address optical performance.

 Here, we list key technologies to enable pluggable, on-board and co-packaged optics: